NCAA ratifies new constitution, paving way to restructuring

 The move is just part of a sea change for the NCAA and the first major shift in its governance model since 1996.
 It comes with the hope that it will reduce college sports’ exposure to legal challenges after a resounding rebuke from the Supreme Court last spring.

+“We had to be able to demonstrate that we have the capacity to take this thing and prove we can govern ourselves,” Georgetown President and NCAA Board of Governors chairman Jack DeGioia told The Associated Press.
+“This is fundamentally a question of self-governance.”

-For Division II and III, where there are no athletic scholarships, there will be little if any change, though most of the dissenting voices during the NCAA’s open forum that preceded the full membership vote came from those ranks.
+For Divisions II and III, where athletics is treated more like other on-campus extracurricular activities, little will change.
+Still, most of the dissenting voices during the NCAA’s open forum that preceded the full membership vote came from those ranks.

 Co-chaired by Southeastern Conference Commissioner Greg Sankey and Ohio University athletic director Julie Cromer, the Division I Transformation Committee begins its work in earnest next week.
 The 21-person panel, comprised mostly of athletic administrators and university presidents, does not have representation from all 32 Division I conferences.